 Cash, Credit, Debit and Check

 Of course, we love cash, but we also accept credit and debit.
-We do not process sales through PayPal.
-If you are interested in using a payment service not listed here, you may consider purchasing from us on one of our e-commerce platforms that accept different payments types.
+In most cases, we do not process sales through PayPal.
+If you are interested in using a payment service not listed here, you may consider purchasing from us on one of our e-commerce platforms that accept different payment types or try giving us a call.
+We'll do our best to take care of you!

 It's worth noting that when you purchase from SLC online, we pre-authorize your card for your purchase price, but do not actually debit any money from your account until we send the order to you.
 That's because buying leather can come with a lot of estimates, so when we finally fill your order, we adjust your price to reflect what you're actually getting.
 This gives you a window to make any necessary changes to your order and makes it simple for you to get your money back just in case we run out of something.